syedumerahmedcode/concepts-in-simple-words/Rest/README_Rest.md

 - @Produces: What MIME media types are produced by the server and send to the client.
 For example: _MediaType.APPLICATION__JSON_.
 - @Consumes: What MIME media types are consumed(i.e. accepted) by the server.

+**Authentication**

+- Refers to providing correct identity.
+- Authentication: Who you are.